Cedrinho33/Air_Boltic__CL/README_Air_Boltic.md

 - Document all data models and metrics.
 - Set up monitoring and alerts for model failures, freshness issues and schema drift.

-In the real world, I would prioritize the abovelisted list.
+In the real world, I would prioritize the above list.

 It usually makes sense to start small and add more complexity down the road as the business evolves:
 1. Git-based workflow with dbt Cloud and dbt's built-in testing framework.